arun-is/MultiClock/README.md

 2. App should be aesthetically pleasing.
 3. Use search API for finding locations (don't limit to a predetermined list)
 4. Online & offline support
+5. Platform independant

 # Existing Apps & Examples

-This list is a limited list of existing apps and examples I have found during my research.
+This is a limited list of existing apps and examples I have found during my research.
 Some examples were completely omitted for severely failing the stated goals above i.e. they are extremely ugly or are unusable.

 Items in this list are organized like below